 Exit Criteria In Testing

-There are few other common factors are there which can help us in deciding when to stop testing:
+There are a few other common factors that can help us decide when to stop testing:

-- Stop the testing of the application when the release deadlines or testing deadlines have reached.
+• Stop the testing of the application when the release deadlines or testing deadlines have been reached.

-- When the allocated budgets for testing the application is coming to an end.
+• When the allocated budget for testing the application comes to an end,

-- Stop the Testing when the code coverage and functionality requirements come to the desired level.
+• Stop the Testing when the code coverage and functionality requirements reach the desired level.

-- When the bugs level of the application comes below to the prescribed level.
+• When the bug level of the application comes below the prescribed level.

-But for finding the above things, we have to keep track of the progress of our testing because those metrics can help us only to take better and accurate decisions in the sense when to stop testing or when the application is ready to release.
+But to find the above things, we have to keep track of the progress of our testing because those metrics can help us make better and more accurate decisions regarding when to stop testing or when the application is ready to release.

-So to find out the above things, we must have strong and throughly covered test cases that can include various scenarios before the beginning of the test execution cycle.
-As we progress, we can find out the number of test cases are executed, and out of that, how many test cases got passed.
-Based on these metrics, we can easily find out the quality of the software product.
+So, to find out the above things, we must have strong and thoroughly covered test cases that can include various scenarios before the beginning of the test execution cycle.
+As we progress, we can find out the number of test cases executed and, out of that, how many test cases got passed.
+We can easily determine the software product’s quality based on these metrics.

 When To Stop Testing?

-- Percentage Completion: We can find out this by dividing the number of executed test cases with the total number of test cases. [ (Number of executed test cases) / (Total number of test cases) ]
+• Percentage Completion: We can determine this by dividing the number of executed test cases by the total number of test cases. [ (Number of executed test cases) / (Total number of test cases) ]

-- Percentage Test cases Passed: We can also calculate by dividing the number of passed test cases with the number of executed test cases. [ (Number of passed test cases) / (Number of executed test cases) ].
+• Percentage of Test Cases Passed: We can also calculate by dividing the number of passed test cases by the number of executed test cases. [ (Number of passed test cases) / (Number of executed test cases) ].

-- Percentage Test cases Failed: We can also find this by Number of failed test cases / Number of executed test cases. [ (Number of failed test cases) / (Number of executed test cases) ]
+• Percentage Test Cases Failed: We can also find this by the number of failed test cases / Number of executed test cases. [ (Number of failed test cases) / (Number of executed test cases) ]

-Note: If you have found any defect in the test cases, then you have to mention that test cases as failed; otherwise, it will be calculated as pass.
+Note: If you have found any defect in the test cases, you must mention that they have failed; otherwise, it will be calculated as a pass.

 Exit Criteria To Be Considered

-- All test documents prepared, reviewed and published
+• All test documents are prepared, reviewed, and published.

-- Fixing of high priority defects are done and retested
+• Fixing of high-priority defects is done and retested.

 Final Words

-It is very much hard to decide to stop doing the software tests because we can not be denied that errors are the never-ending problems that occur in software.
+It is very hard to decide to stop doing the software tests because we can not deny that errors are the never-ending problems that occur in software.
 For instance, a tester has just finished doing tests on software.
 Upon further investigation, it has been discovered that a new bug exists.
-Even though tests have been done and previous bugs and errors have been resolved.
+Even though tests have been done, previous bugs and errors have been resolved.
 This will require more tests.

 The cycle continues.
 Does that mean software tests can be stopped?